ManishChembeti/my-custom-token-built-on-polygon/README.md

 # my-custom-token-built-on-polygon

-building a polygon token with following features:
+building a polygon token with following features as part of my weekend assignment:

+Mintable

+Burnable

+Transferable and Ownership feature.